GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 * If on Mac for some reason it adds a second file beginning with a "." use terminal to change.directory to the microSD and use "rm ._nextion-*YOUR-VERSION*-lcd.tft" to remove that file.
 4. Place MicroSD card inside the Nextion display.
 5. Power on the Arduino Board Setup and installation should occur automatically.
-6. Once “successed” turn power off and remove the MicroSD card, only now setup can be powered.
+6. Once “**successed**” turn power off and remove the MicroSD card, only now setup can be powered.

 ## 1.0.6 Test
 You should now see the Gaggiuino project on the LCD.
-If your connections are all right (and well secured), you should see a temperature reading from the thermocouple (temp reading will contain the default offset of 7 which means the initial temp will be - room temp -7)
+If your connections are sound and well secured, you should see a temperature reading on screen.
+The expected temp reading will contain the default offset of 7 (which means the initial temp will be = room temp -7)

 Try applying heat with your hand and you should see the temperature respond (if not, I recommend confirming all connections are correct and adequately tightened.
 Mine did not respond at first and turned out one of the connections to the Arduino board was not tight enough)